aimsngn/helping-hand/README.md

 ---

+## 📂 Project Structure

+The goal of the the repo is to have the following structure

+'''
+├── arduino/        # Code for the arduino that controls the robot arm ├── src/            # Code for the web interface
+├── data/           # Any data we collect/need (currently empty)
+└── README.md       # This file
+'''

+Keep in mind this can all change

+---

 ## 🧠 The Idea

 Children with developmental disabilities often learn best through visual and tactile cues.
 Helping Hand uses: